 Keep scrolling down for the latest updates and answers to all your questions about Disney World and how this closure affects you and your vacation.
 If we leave something out feel free to ask us in the comments section below.
 We will try our best to answer any questions you have about the Disney World closure.

 Latest Disney World Closure News

-We’ve been closely monitoring the situation and the Disney parks ever since it caused Shanghai Disneyland to close, and it’s something that changes on a daily basis.
+We’ve been closely monitoring the situation and the Disney parks ever since they were forced to close, and it’s something that changes on a daily basis.
 This is one of the fastest moving situations we’ve ever seen face the Disney theme parks and therefore requires close attention.

 In a move unlike anything that has ever happened in the history of Disney theme parks, Walt Disney World and all the Disney Parks and Resorts worldwide are now closed over this outbreak.
 Here are the latest updates on how everything is progressing.

 NEWS 05/21/20 – Disney World Cancelling Guest Reservations Through Mid-June